tatami-galaxy/speech-processing/reports/to_do.md

 ### Next Steps

 - what's the relation between pruned_model_sparsity and expected_sparsity [paper](https://arxiv.org/pdf/1910.04732.pdf)
-- check grad on loga with objective on z
+- sparse grads on loga with objective on z
-	- sparse grads
-	- check during training with distil
 	- check with weight on ent
 - min ent on some z (not MHA)?
 - pruning code, ft after pruning code, measure inference times